tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Upbit.md

 ## US v.
-280 Virtual Currency Accounts
+113 + 280 Virtual Currency Accounts

+North Korean co-conspirators had targeted `Exchange 3` in May 2019, although this previously attempted theft failed

+Specifically, emails originating from North Korea falsely gave the impression that `Exchange 3` was requesting information from its customers about a fictional sweepstakes payout

+On or about November 27, 2019, The Exchange 3, a South Korea-based virtual currency exchange, had approximately 342,000 ETH ($48.5 million) stolen from it

+South Korean exchange suffered a massive breach when hackers made off with 342,000 ETH (valued at $51 million at the time of the hack).

-> On or about November 27th, 2019.
+On or about November 27th, 2019.
 Approximately 342,000 ETH (valued at about $48.5 million) was stolen from Exchange 2.

 The investigation of the laundering of the funds stolen from Exchange 2, and funds related to additional hacks, identified a U.S.-based email account (“Target Email 1”) that a criminal actor (“Target Actor 1”) had used to launder funds from the scheme.

 In or about December 2019, Target Actor 1 attempted to convert ETH to BTC through a cryptocurrency trading platform (“Exchange 9”) which was designed to enable the transfer of one form of cryptocurrency in exchange for another.
 Target Actor 1 submitted ETH for conversion into BTC, generating a transaction ID beginning with 6918d31f; however, Exchange 9 did not convert the ETH.